Skip to main content

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
 You may find one of our health articles more useful.

-This article refers to the intrauterine system (IUS).
-For information on the copper-containing (non-hormonal) intrauterine device see the separate Intrauterine Contraceptive Device article.
-For information on insertion techniques see the separate Intrauterine Contraceptives (IUCD and IUS) - Management article.
+This article refers to the levonorgestrel intrauterine device (LNG-IUD), which used to be called the intrauterine system (IUS).
+For information on the copper-containing (non-hormonal) intrauterine device see the separate Intrauterine contraceptive device article.
+For information on insertion techniques see the separate Intrauterine contraceptives (IUCD and IUS) - management article.

 Continue reading below